Here is a basic guide on what you need to know about EIDL repayments, when they start, and how to set them up.

-- Although you are permitted to remit payment via mail, we strongly encourage you to pay through pay.gov.
+Although you are permitted to remit payment via mail, we strongly encourage you to pay through the SBA Lending site.

 How do I allocate the monthly payments, and how do I amortize them?

-- Keep in mind that because of the fact that the loan payment was deferred for two years, the payments are going 100% toward the interest since there have been two years' worth of interest accrued.
-Therefore, we removed the amortization schedule for the 2022 tax filings season.
-We will update the amortization schedule for the 2023 tax fling season.
+Keep in mind that because of the fact that the loan payment was deferred for two years, the payments are going 100% toward the interest since there has been two years' worth of interest accrued.
+Therefore, we removed the amortization schedule for the 2022 tax filing season.
+We will update the amortization schedule for the 2023 tax filing season.

 We know that this is a lot of information to digest, so if you have any further questions, please post them below.